XRF V2: A Dataset for Action Summarization with Wi-Fi Signals, and IMUs in Phones, Watches, Earbuds, and Glasses: XRF V2 Acquisition and Description

 The start and end times of each audio prompt are automatically recorded as the start and end times of the corresponding action.
 Fig.~\ref{fig:automatic-annotating} illustrates this automatic annotation process.
 As a result, after executing an action sequence containing $n$ actions, we automatically obtain the annotations for the entire sequence: $\{(a_i, t_i^s, t_i^e), i = 1, 2, \dots, n\}$, where $a_i$, $t_i^s$, and $t_i^e$ represent the action category, start time, and end time of the $i$-th action, respectively.

 In general, the duration of a single action sequence is approximately 50--80 seconds.
 After completing one action sequence, volunteers rest for 10 seconds, and after executing five sequences, they take a 5-minute break.
+These brief breaks provide the volunteers with proper rest, reduce fatigue, and maintain the overall quality of the data collection process.
+It also allows us to check the functionality of various devices and minimizes the cost of re-collecting data.

 In Fig.~\ref{fig:action-sequences}, we present action sequences from the study room, dining room, and bedroom, with a sensory sequences visualization from the bedroom.
 For clarity, we display only the three-axis accelerometer data from all IMU devices, and for the Wi-Fi data, we select the data from one antenna of each receiving device.
 Additionally, the sampling frequency of all data has been standardized, and the x-axis represents the timestamp.
 To highlight the different actions in the sequence, we use dashed lines in the figure to indicate the endpoints of each action.